norjon/Rest-Message-Service/README.md

 # Initialize with some test data
 curl -v http://localhost:8080/inittestdata

-# Retrieve message for phone number
+# Retrieve message for phone number, read messages will be flagged as read
 curl -v http://localhost:8080/readmessages?phonenumber=0701234567

 # Retrieve message for phone number and limited to start and stop indices from a list sorted by timestamp